Gilbert de Clare, 8th Earl of Gloucester: Death at Bannockburn

 The most detailed account of the Earl of Gloucester's death at the Battle of Bannockburn is the chronicle Vita Edwardi Secundi.
 This account is written as a moral tale, expounding on the earl's heroism and the cowardly conduct of his companions.
 For this reason, its historical accuracy must be taken with some caution.
 According to some accounts, Gloucester rushed headfirst into battle in the pursuit of glory and fell victim to his own foolishness.
 The Vita, on the other hand, claimed that as the earl was vigorously trying to fend off the Scottish attacks, he was knocked off his horse and killed when his own men failed to come to his rescue.
 It is also likely that the quarrels between Gloucester and Hereford over precedence could have contributed to the chaotic situation.
 According to one account, Gloucester rushed into battle without a distinguishing coat of arms, exposing himself to the Scottish soldiers, who otherwise would have been eager to secure a valuable ransom.
+However, Sir Thomas Gray, who was there, in Scalacronica gave a very different discription of that event saying, "of a truth when both armies engaged each other, and the great horses of the English charged the spears of the Scots, as it were into a dense forest, there arose a great and terrible crash of spears broken, and of destriers wounded to the death.
+Now the English in the rear could not reach the Scots because the leading divisions were in the way, nor could they do anything to help themselves, wherefore there was nothing for it but to take flight."
+So even ignoring that the Scots had been commanded by King Robert to refrain from taking prisoners during the heat of battle, the chances of being rescued by being taken prisoner in such a crush would be slim.
+Since the body was identified so soon after the battle that King Robert could stand vigil over it, it also calls into doubt the claim that he was not wearing his coat of arms.

 After Gloucester was killed, the English army soon fell into disarray, and the battle resulted in a resounding victory for the Scots, and a humiliating withdrawal for the English.
 It was widely agreed that Gloucester, with his proud family history and valuable estates, was the most prominent of the many casualties that day.
-Robert the Bruce mourned his death and stood vigil over Gloucester's body at a local church (the two were second cousins).
+King Robert mourned his death and stood vigil over Gloucester's body at a local church (the two were second cousins).
 Later he allowed its transfer to England, where the earl was buried at Tewkesbury Abbey, on his father's right-hand side.